 At the bottom of this article, you can also find a short version of this itinerary, a map indicating all the places mentioned in our guide, and some essential tips.
 Take a look!

-Good to know: Please note that the hours below are just indicated for your reference and based on how it usually is in the high season (+-April-October).
+Good to know: Please note that the hours below are just indicated for your reference and based on the situation as it usually is in the high season (+-April-October).
 Be sure to double-check the opening hours of the places you want to visit/ the tour starting times and adjust the itinerary if needed.

 TIP: If you want to see some of the best places in Rome in two days in a most relaxed way and without having to plan or arrange anything, check out this private 2-day VIP tour.